Sale

 Relationships Between the Organs:

 It is obvious that our body’s organs are dependent on one another.
 The Five Elements is a theory that helps us to understand these relationships.
 According to this schema, there exist five elemental types.
-These elements are known as Fire, Earth, Metal, Water, and Wood.
+These elements are known as Fire (the Heart), Earth (the Spleen), Metal (the Lungs), Water (the Kidneys), and Wood (the Liver).
 Each element relates to the other according to two cycles of influence.
 Disharmony in one element will thus create disharmony in others according to these cycles.
 The two cycles are:

-1- The generating cycle (clockwise effecting the next element)) For example, the Liver, overheated by anger, can attack the heart,
+1- The Generating Cycle moves clockwise effecting the next element.
+For example, the Liver (wood), overheated by anger, can attack the heart (Heart Fire),

-2- The checking cycle (counter clockwise, skipping over the preceding element).
-For example, Insomnia from Heart Fire can be caused by Kidneys, weakened by overwork.
+2- The Checking Cycle (Overcoming Interaction) moves counter clockwise, skipping over the preceding element).
+For example, Insomnia caused by Heart Fire can also be caused by Kidneys, weakened by overwork.

-Correspondance: Another Idea About How Things Relate To One Another Within the WU XUNG
+Correspondence: Another Idea About How Things Relate To One Another Within the WU XING

 Some consider the theory of WU XING as separate from the theory of Correspondence, but it's easy to see how they work together as a system for diagnosis and treatment.